Ganeshdhanawade/Rice-Production-Analysis/README.md

 ## Lessons Learned

 Now the bulding that project i can learn the concept of how to create the web in HTML and how to desing that page well attractive.
-Also i can get the tainled knowlaged about the render to how exactly deploy the model on cloud.
+Also i can get the knowlaged about the render to how exactly deploy the model on cloud.

 In challanges my mesure challange is that how to select the best feature they are highly affected my responce. and selection of the best model to improve the accuracy.